LevanBokeria/fast_schema_online/README.md

-This repository contains code for running the online experiment for the schema boards project.
+This repository contains code for running the **pilot** online experiment for the schema boards project.

 # Folders: